Proxima Centauri d

-Proxima Centauri d (also called Proxima d) is a exoplanet orbiting the red dwarf star Proxima Centauri, the closest star to the Sun and part of the Alpha Centauri triple star system.
-Together with two other planets in the Proxima Centauri system, it is the closest known exoplanet to the Solar System, located approximately 4.2 ly away in the constellation of Centaurus.
+Proxima Centauri d (also called Proxima d) is a confirmed exoplanet orbiting the red dwarf star Proxima Centauri, the closest star to the Sun and part of the Alpha Centauri triple star system.
+Together with one or two other planets in the Proxima Centauri system, it is the closest known exoplanet to the Solar System, located approximately 4.2 ly away in the constellation of Centaurus.
 The first signs of the exoplanet emerged as a weak 5.15-day signal in radial velocity data taken from the Very Large Telescope during a 2020 study on Proxima b's mass.
-This signal was formally proposed to be a candidate exoplanet by Faria et al. in a follow-up paper published in February 2022.
+This signal was formally proposed to be a candidate exoplanet by Faria et al. in a follow-up paper published in February 2022, and was independently confirmed in 2025.